hydrology-tep/documentation/source/apps/wois_app.rst

 **Note:** The local version of the “HEP Plugin” plugin shall be installed locally (replace the “processing” plugin folder by the updated “processing” folder)

-Click on the button to open HEP Plugin
+Click on the button to open the local HEP Plugin.

 .. figure:: ../includes/hep_data_button.png
 	:scale: 80%